MouseBiteLabs/Game-Boy-MBC3-Multicart/README.md

 1) To use this board, you need to have an original Game Boy game that uses an MBC3 mapper chip. <a href="https://catskull.net/gb-rom-database/">You can find a list of games and their mappers here</a>.
 Use the search function.
 2) You will need to remove the MBC3 from your donor cartridge for use on this board.
 This will require a hot air rework station or a hot plate.
 There's a list below of other parts you can re-use from the donor cartridge.
 3) When soldering parts on, it's a good idea to put kapton tape or otherwise cover the bottom cartridge edge.
 You do not want to get solder on the cartridge contacts.
 4) I am not responsible for any damage you do to your self or your property.
-I do not guarantee design compatibility.
-You may encounter issues with certain games!
 Attempt this project at your own risk.
+5) I do not guarantee design compatibility.
+You may encounter issues with certain games.
+There is also a chance I have made an error in the design or the BOM - if this is the case, I will do everything I can to address the problem as quickly as possible.
-5) If you are using this board to make games other than for personal use, you must have permission from the originator to use and distribute any ROM images or other related material.
+6) If you are using this board to make games other than for personal use, you must have permission from the originator to use and distribute any ROM images or other related material.
 You are responsible for making sure you adhere to any license requirements.

 DO NOT use my circuit boards for profiting from stolen work - this especially includes homebrew content, ROM hacks, and using fan-made labels without permission from the originator. **Support original creators!**